ValerianWeiss/IoT-Monitor/README.md

 ```
 This will build the entire web content with webpack.
 The bundled js files will be placed under <$ProjectDir>/vue-webapp/dist/

-To build the Spring Boot microservice, navigate into the vue-backend directory.
+To build a Spring Boot microservice, navigate into a vue-backend-... directory.
 If you run now:
 ```bash
 gradle build
 ```
-The Spring Boot app will be build and all tests are getting executed.
-The .jar file will be in the <$ProjectDir>/vue-backend/build/libs/ folder.
+The Spring Boot mircoservice will be build and all tests are getting executed.
+The .jar file will be in the <$ProjectDir>/vue-backend-.../build/libs/ folder.

 > ##### Note:
 > The database must already be running that the application passes all tests.
 You can just build the application without running any tests with: